AriFordsham/GHCWiki/records/declared-overloaded-record-fields.md

 Some discussion threads have argued that Haskell's current record update syntax is awkward.
 The DORF proposal is to implement field update using a polymorphic function.
 Once this is implemented, alternative syntax could be explored, providing it desugars to a call to `set`.

+Posted 18-Feb-2012, Anthony Clayden. \[Apologies for my wiki formatting and cross-linking -- in haste! and a novice to trac.\]